adamstallard/modest/README.md

 ```
 ###Installation

+Modest depends on [node.js](https://github.com/joyent/node), but you don't need to use node.js in any other part of your project.

 Just [install node.js](http://nodejs.org/#download) on your development machine and use npm (node package manager) to install modest.
 Then you can run ``modest`` from the command line.

-You don't need to download any of the files here; you don't need to use node.js in any other part of your project.
+You don't need to download any of the files here.

 1. [Install node.js](http://nodejs.org/#download)
 2. ``npm install -g modest``